-The only expenses not covered in your trip cost are meals in airports on travel days and any souvenirs that you may wish to purchase while in country.
+The only expenses not covered in your trip cost are meals in airports on travel days, any souvenirs that you may wish to purchase while in country, and any expenses related to obtaining a passport and immunizations.
 Airfare is also not included in the base cost of the trip.